Facing Drug Charges in Bradenton? Get Guidance That Protects Your Future

 Florida law classifies drug crimes based primarily on the drug's schedule, the quantity, and the alleged purpose (possession vs. sale/trafficking).
 For nearly all substances, the charge is a felony, even for small amounts.

-Simple Possession—Simple Possession involves knowingly having control over a controlled substance for personal use.
+Simple Possession—Simple possession involves knowingly having control over a controlled substance for personal use.

-Possession with Intent to Sell/Deliver—This offense occurs when the State alleges the drugs were not for personal use.
+Possession With Intent to Sell/Deliver—This offense occurs when the State alleges the drugs were not for personal use.
 It is a more serious felony.

-Trafficking—Drug Trafficking is triggered by a quantity threshold, regardless of actual intent.
+Trafficking—Drug trafficking is triggered by a quantity threshold, regardless of actual intent.

 Key Elements the Prosecution Must Prove